Expensify/App/contributingGuides/STYLE.md

 someArray.map((item) => {...});
 ```

-Empty functions (noop) should be declare as arrow functions with no whitespace inside.
+Empty functions (noop) should be declared as arrow functions with no whitespace inside.
 Avoid _.noop()

 ```javascript
 // Bad